Back to all issues

 Evidence-Based Facts

-46% of renters are cost-burdened, paying more than 30% of income on housing
+About half of all U.S. renters (a record share) are cost-burdened, paying more than 30% of income on housing

-Source: Joint Center for Housing Studies, Harvard University
+Source · Joint Center for Housing Studies, Harvard University (State of the Nation's Housing)

-Only 35% of renters can afford the median-priced home in their area
+By most estimates, fewer than 4 in 10 renters can afford the median-priced home in their area at current rates

 Learn More from Reputable Sources